-What Is Bitcoin?
+What is Bitcoin?
+(BTC)

 As its essential building blocks, the Bitcoin protocol uses: